 Hope and vision for a better life

-We’d like to give you a glimpse into your future—a future that includes relationships without domestic violence.
+We’d like to give you a glimpse into your future—a future that includes relationships without domestic violence or abuse.
 A future that is filled with possibilities, hope, love, joy, and peace.
 A time when your bond with your significant other is a blessing rather than a source of conflict and strife.

 You may not like what your life looks like right now.
 If you are feeling guilty about your actions, you might not even like yourself too much at the moment.
 This condition can be temporary, if you are willing to take steps to change.